-7 Symptoms that Warrant a Visit to a Neurologist
+7 Symptoms that Mean It's Time to Visit a Neurologist

 When should you feel “nervous” about your nervous system?
 It depends on the frequency and severity of your symptoms.
 The CDC (Centers for Disease Control) reported approximately 14 million neurologist visits in the United States in 2010.
 Moreover, 60 percent of these appointments were for people between the ages of 25 and 64.